Season 11

 (Caution: Contains spoilers for Episode: 11×01: Shot at Dawn)

 The episode begins with a black and white picture.
 “France, July 1916.” is superimposed.
-Is it 1 July 1916 – the first day of the Battle of the Somme?
-The assumption is very obvious, but is not explicitly confirmed in the episode.
+It is 1 July 1916 – the first day of the Battle of the Somme.

 • The Dissolution of the Monasteries in Midsomer Murders